dougeby/IntuneDocs/intune/certficates-pfx-configure.md

    * **Platform** to deploy the profile to
    * Set **Profile type** to **Trusted certificate**

-4. Go to **Settings**, and enter the .cer file Root CA Certificate your previously exported.
+4. Go to **Settings**, and enter the .cer file Root CA Certificate you previously exported.

    > [!NOTE]
-   > Depending on the Platform you chose in **Step 3**, you may or may not have an option to choose the **Destination store** for the certificate.
+   > Depending on the platform you chose in **Step 3**, you may or may not have an option to choose the **Destination store** for the certificate.

    ![ProfileSettings][ProfileSettings]